-Haynes started out playing acoustic blues and folk in cafés and bars around the north of England, going in to form Alex Haynes & the Fever in London towards the end of 2006.
+Haynes started out playing acoustic blues and folk in cafés and bars around the north of England, going on to form Alex Haynes & the Fever after moving to London.
 He self-released a debut, the mini-album/EP ‘Last Train’, in Jan ’11, followed by the album, ‘Bandit Blues Motel’ in Dec ’14.
 His latest album,‘Howl’, was released on Appaloosa Records in March ’18.

 Originally from Leeds, he studied Music Production in Newcastle then spent a dozen years in the capital before dividing his last three years between London and Sheffield.

-The singer/guitarist draws influence from the ‘60s British blues boom, ‘50s R&B and Rock ’n’ Roll, and blues artists such as RL Burnside and Jessie Mae Hemphill.
+The singer/guitarist draws influence from the ‘60s British blues boom, ‘50s R&B and Rock ’n’ Roll, and blues artists such as RL Burnside and John Lee Hooker.

 He recently supported US R&B legend Geno Washington, and has supported artists including R&B/bluesman Big Boy Bloater, blues/dance act Alabama3, and country-punk outfit Lucero.